gmsas95/gmsas95/README.md

 I don't write code.
 I **vibe** it.
 AI agents do the heavy lifting — I'm the guy who says "make it cooler" and reviews the diff like I know what's going on.

-**Things I love:** Agentic AI · MCP servers · Cloudflare Workers · shipping to the edge at 2am
+**Current obsession:** Marketing Engineering · AI agents · MCP · Meta Ads · Cloudflare Workers

 > If it can run on a Cloudflare Worker, it WILL run on a Cloudflare Worker.

+---

+## 🎯 Current Focus

+- Building governed AI-agent access to Meta Ads
+- Developing reusable marketing skills for autonomous agents
+- Exploring Marketing Engineering as a discipline
+- Designing agent workflows that learn from campaign outcomes
+- Building Blytz as the execution layer for AI-driven marketing

 ---